-(2) The accelerated vesting value of performance-based stock awards is based on 100% achievement of the targeted shareholder value increase and the closing stock price on September 30, 2011.
-However, the actual value that would be realized would be based on the actual Company achievement of the targeted shareholder value increase at the end of the applicable measurement period and the stock price on September 30, 2012, and September 30, 2013, which are unknown at this time.
+- (1) Includes, as applicable in each scenario, severance compensation, pro-rated Short-Term Incentive Compensation, repatriation, and insurance proceeds. - (2) The accelerated vesting value of performance-based stock awards is based on 100% achievement of the targeted shareholder value increase and the closing stock price on September 30, 2012.
+However, the actual value that would be realized would be based on the actual Company achievement of the targeted shareholder value increase at the end of the applicable measurement period and the stock price on September 30, 2012, and September 30, 2013, some of which are unknown at this time. - (3) Under Mr. Raver's expatriate agreement, in the event of the death of Mr. Raver, the Company will also reimburse the cost of applicable reasonable and necessary host country legal and tax advice.